SwithunYang/AW-t-SNE/README.md

 # AW-t-SNE
-The test data, code and detailed description of the AW t-SNE algorithm
+The test data, code and result of the AW t-SNE algorithm

 # Structure of the folder
 ## Datasets: This folder contains two datasets, the MNIST dataset and the medical record dataset.